tanzan/r-java-tda/README.md

 # r-java-tda
 R Utils for Java Thread Dump Analisys

-To this moment tested for Oracle Java 8 on Linux.
+To this moment the script tested for Oracle Java 8 on Linux.

 ## R Package Requirements